-While admission is competitive, at least two fellows are selected from each TAMID chapter.
+While admission is competitive, at least two fellows are selected from each TAMID chapter, with the Michigan chapter sending around ten students per summer.
 Fellows are provided the incredible opportunity to explore Israel through a completely new lens—Israeli business and entrepreneurship—while surrounded by friends of similar passions.
 Living close to the beach and a relatively brief trip from almost anywhere in Israel, all the while surrounded by a vibrant community of bright, accomplished individuals…

 What better way to spend a summer?

-For more information, contact our Director of Fellowship: Alex Wineman.
+For more information, contact our Director of Fellowship: Sehaj Singh.